PA Program Benefits

 Dedicated Facility and Lab Space

 All Monmouth University PA classes are held at the Graduate Center, located in Monmouth Park Corporate Center on Route 36 in West Long Branch, NJ—just two miles from the main Monmouth campus.
 The program utilizes two classrooms at the Graduate Center as well as two large clinical skills laboratories, and library space dedicated to the program.
-The clinical skills laboratory space is for the exclusive use of PA students.
 Those in the program are also welcome and encouraged to use any resources available on the main campus.

 Great Location for Training

-Because Monmouth is centrally located in New Jersey, PA students have opportunities to train at various clinical sites in the state.
-Right now, Monmouth University has agreements with sites in Monmouth, Ocean, Atlantic, and Essex counties and continues to cultivate new sites.
+Because Monmouth is centrally located in New Jersey, Physician Assistant students have opportunities to train at various clinical sites throughout New Jersey and New York.

-In Monmouth County alone, there are many renowned hospitals and medical facilities, including Monmouth Medical Center in Long Branch, Jersey Shore University Medical Center in Neptune, Riverview Medical Center in Red Bank, and CentraState Medical Center in Freehold.
+In Monmouth County alone, there are many renowned hospitals and medical facilities, including: Barnabas Robert Wood Johnson at Monmouth Medical Center; Hackensack-Meridian Health at Jersey Shore University Medical Center; Hackensack-Meridian Health at Riverview Medical Center; and CentrastateHealthcare System- Atlantic Health System Partner.